-But, the phrase “If you then are raised up with Christ” would be the end result of achieving this goal.
+But, the phrase “If you then are raised up with Messiah” would be the end result of achieving this goal.

-There is a world of difference between sitting at the right side of God and demonstrating the power of God.
+There is a world of difference between sitting at the right side of God, and demonstrating the power of Yahweh.

-We are offered a new life in Christ, but we must submit to his lordship and truly follow Him, not just in word but in deed (Col 3:17, 1 John 3:18).
+We are offered a new life in Messiah, but we must submit to his supreme power and truly follow Him, not just in word but in deed (Col 3:17, 1 John 3:18).

-When we die to this world and the lusts thereof, we can have newness of life in Christ (Col 3:3).
+When we die to this world and the lusts thereof, we can have newness of life in Messiah (Col 3:3).

-If we have risen with Christ, then we are born-again or Baptized with the Holy Spirit.
-When we fully embrace this new life we can be taught the truth by or through his Spirit.
+If we have risen with Messiah, and we are born-again or Baptized with His Holy Spirit, we can then fully embrace this new life wherein we are taught the truth through His Spirit that resides within us.

-1 Cor 2:13 Which things also we speak, not in the words which man’s wisdom teacheth, but which the Holy Ghost teacheth; comparing spiritual things with spiritual.
+1 Cor 2:13 Which things also we speak, not in the words which man’s wisdom teaches, but which (His) Holy Spirit teaches; comparing spiritual things with spiritual (Emphasis Added)

-Yahshua does not sit in a place of honor, at God’s right hand.
-He is the right hand or power of God.
+Messiah the Savior does not sit in a place of honor, at Yahweh’s right hand.
+He is the right hand or power of Yahweh.
 He alone has the power to save and to condemn.

-Col 3:1-2 If ye then be risen with Christ, seek those things which are above, where Christ sitteth as the right hand of God.
-Set your affection on things above, not on things on the earth.
+Col 3:1-2 If ye then be risen with Messiah, seek those things which are above, where Messiah dwells as the right hand of Yahweh.
+Set your affection on things above, not on things on the earth